bindiyakamal/Bellabeat/README.md

 **Observations from the above Summaries:**

 * Sedetary minutes on average is 16.5 hours.
-* The average participant burns 97 calories per hour
+* The average participant burns 97 calories per hour.
 * The majority of the avaerage participants are lightly active for 3 hours.
 * The average number of steps per day is 7638.According to Centers for Disease Control and Prevention(CDC),recommends people to take 10,000 steps daily for healthy adults to achieve health benefits.
 * an average calories a participant burn per hour is 97.3.
 * an average participant sleep for 7 hours.

 # Share Phase

 From the above observations, let the analysis be done in depth with the help of visualization for easy understanding.
 Before visualization, I will merge two of the datasets.
 I have joined activity and sleep datasets using an inner join on columns id and date.